numbats/summer-vis-inf/README.md

 + numbat_presentation : Xaringan for seminar presentation
 + data : The folder contains original survey results by Kaiwen as well as the the new image allocation and survey results.
 + exp-design.Rmd : Experimental design.
 + summary : Summary of the related research papers.
++ thesis.pdf : Master's thesis of Kaiwen Jin

 # Milestone